10 Concerns in the Christians Walk with God – Part 6

 A member of a certain church, who previously had been attending services regularly, stopped going.
 After a few weeks, the pastor decided to visit him.
 It was a cold evening.
 The pastor found the man at home alone, sitting before a blazing fire.
 Guessing the reason for his pastor's visit, the man welcomed him, led him to a big chair near the fireplace and waited.
 The pastor made himself comfortable but said nothing.
 In the grave silence, he watched the flames around the burning logs.
 After some minutes, the pastor took the fire tongs, carefully picked up a brightly burning ember and placed it to one side of the hearth all alone.
 Then he sat back in his chair, still silent.
 The host was captivated as he watched all this in silence.
 As the one lone ember's flame diminished, there was a momentary glow and then its fire was no more.
 Soon it was cold and dead.
 Not a word had been spoken since the initial greeting.
 Just before the pastor was ready to leave, he picked up the cold, dead ember and placed it back in the middle of the fire.
 Immediately it began to glow once more with the light and warmth of the burning coals around it.
 As the pastor reached the door to leave, his host said, "Thank you so much for your visit and especially for the fiery sermon.
 I shall be back in church next Sunday."

 Loneliness is a big obstacle to perseverance.
 Sometimes you can even feel isolated in a crowd.
-Whatever is going on in your heart and life today understand everybody goes through loneliness at some point in life—even the apostle Paul.
+Whatever is going on in your heart and life today, understand everybody goes through loneliness at some point in life—even the apostle Paul.
 Paul was experiencing loneliness.
 “Who really understands me?
 How many people do I know that have really walked the road that I'm walking?”
-In II Timothy 4, Paul is nearing the end of his life.
-Paul is wrapping up his second letter to Timothy, he writes, II Timothy 4:9, “Do thy diligence to come shortly unto me:.”
+In II Timothy 4, Paul was nearing the end of his life.
+Paul was wrapping up his second letter to Timothy, he wrote in II Timothy 4:9, “Do thy diligence to come shortly unto me:.”
 Now that is a pretty vulnerable request.
 In a manner of words Paul said, “Son, I don’t mind telling you that I need you ASAP!”
 Paul had not hidden from Timothy the affection he had for him (I Timothy 1:2; II Timothy 1:2).

 Finally, we have all the Biblical promises of an eternal future with our Lord in heaven.
 This life is only a brief moment compared to eternity.
 The hurts of today will soon be gone forever.
 For the Christian, there is surely hope in the midst of hurt!
 Sometimes all it takes to help someone who is lonely is a kind word, a card or letter, or just an occasional short visit.